Ziggy Astoni: Marriage to Brody Morgan

 In June 2018, the serial aired scenes featuring the couple's engagement.
 Ziggy is prompted to propose after reading a goodbye letter from Maggie, who has been diagnosed with cancer.
-The rest of the family are hurt that Maggie appears to being giving up, and Dillman said that finding the letters like that is "so shocking and emotional all at once."
+The rest of the family are hurt that Maggie appears to be giving up, and Dillman said that finding the letters like that is "so shocking and emotional all at once."
 Maggie tells them that she wrote the letters just in case she does die.
 Ziggy eventually reads her letter and learns that Maggie is afraid of not seeing her get married, which gives her the idea to propose.
 Dillman told Downie (TV Week) that Ziggy "always backs her decisions" and she wants to make her mother happy.
 Downie noted that the couple had not been together very long, but Dillman told him that Ziggy knows she wants to be with Brody, and the pair were "stronger than ever and falling more and more in love."
 Ziggy arranges for her friends and family to gather outside Brody's restaurant Salt, before she unfurls a large "Marry me?" banner over the side of the balcony.
 While everyone is celebrating the engagement, Maggie takes Ziggy aside to ask if she genuinely wants to marry Brody or is she only doing it because of the letter, but Ziggy is sure that she wants to marry Brody.
 Brody overhears the conversation and calls off the engagement, leading Ben to visit him and make him see that he and Ziggy are made for one another.
 Brody then makes his own banner with "yes" written on it, and the engagement is back on.

 Home and Away aired Brody and Ziggy's wedding on 28 June 2018.
 In the lead up to the ceremony, Coco arranges a sedate hens' night at the farmhouse, but it soon becomes obvious that Ziggy is not happy, though she tells Coco that she is just tired.
 Of Ziggy's state of mind, Dillman said "She loves Brody more than anything.
 But Ziggy is young and the engagement was really quick.
 It's a bit scary for her."
 On the day of the ceremony, Ziggy continues to have doubts and turns to Maggie for advice.
 Dillman explained that after everything they have been through, Ziggy desperately needs her mother's support and wants to make the right decision.
 After receiving a text message from Brody, Ziggy puts her nerves aside and gets ready.
 Dillman believed that Ziggy's nerves got the best of her for a while, but she realises that there are "many awesome things ahead for them."
 The wedding scenes were filmed at the Ku-ring-gai Chase National Park and featured the majority of the cast.
 Dillman called the ceremony "beautiful" and said the location made them feel "like we were floating above the world."
 Ziggy wears a lace and tulle gown as she walks down the aisle with Ben, before exchanging vows with Brody.